-Unique to RichmondPRA is a network of services around New South Wales, southern Queensland, Victoria and the Australian Capital Territory used by people we support every month to engage in the broader life of their communities.
+Unique to RichmondPRA is a network of services around New South Wales, southern Queensland, Victoria, the ACT and South Australia used by people we support every month to engage in the broader life of their communities.
 Run by the people we support as much as the staff, these are places where recovery is enabled through member and staff led activities on site and in the community.
 People are able to feel safe while engaging in individual and group self-help programs around activities that the people themselves select because they are important to the individual's own recovery.